AIPHES/emnlp19-moverscore/README.md

-MoverScore ([Zhao, 2019](https://arxiv.org/pdf/1909.02622.pdf)) provides shareable, comparable evaluation metrics for text generation tasks, which achieves high correlation with human judgments and considers to be the successor of BLEU scores.
+MoverScore ([Zhao et.al, 2019](https://arxiv.org/pdf/1909.02622.pdf)) provides evaluation metrics for text generation tasks such as machine translation, summarization, etc. It achieves high correlation with human judgments and can be considered a successor of the BLEU score metrics.

 # QUICK START